-It is recommended that applicants work directly with the State Historic Preservation Officer (Kentucky Heritage Council) during the eClearinghouse review process to ensure completion in a timely manner.
-Please go to the Kentucky Heritage Council's Site Protection Program website and follow the directions for the 106 plan.
-Supplemental documentation supporting the project review, such as pictures of the surrounding area and project site, maps of the project site and detailed cost estimates may be required.
-Please note applicants must include a written determination of eligibility for listing on the National Register of Historic Places from the Kentucky Heritage Council and written approval of the project from the State Historic Preservation Officer in the application for funding (if applicable).
+It is recommended that applicants work directly with the State Historic Preservation Office (Kentucky Heritage Council) during the eClearinghouse review process to ensure completion in a timely manner.
+Please go to the Kentucky Heritage Council's website (Site Protection Program) as soon as possible and follow the directions for electronic Section 106 submissions.
+KHC's response usually takes up to 30 days.
+Should KHC require additional information, the review will take longer.
+Documentation supporting the project review includes a Section 106 Cover Sheet, brief project description, map(s), and photographs of the project area and vicinity.
+Results of preliminary records reviews from the Site Identification Section at KHC and/or the University of Kentucky's Office of State Archaeology may also be necessary.
+Please note, for applicants to receive their funding or permitting they must obtain a letter from the Kentucky Heritage Council providing their determination of eligibility for your undertaking or project.
 In most cases, this will be in addition to the eClearinghouse endorsement.
 For assistance at the Kentucky Heritage Council please contact:

+Nicole Konkol

-Yvonne Sherrick Kentucky Heritage Council Barstow House
+Kentucky Heritage Council

+Barstow House

-410 High St. Frankfort, KY 40601
+410 High St.

+Frankfort, KY 40601